Multi-Agent Reinforcement Learning for Energy Harvesting Two-Hop Communications with a Partially Observable State: Introduction

 In an EH scenario, the communication range depends on the amount of harvested energy at the EH transmitter.
 This amount of harvested energy varies according to the energy source that is considered.
-For example, for energy harvesting based on electromagnetic radiation, the power density is in the order of fractions of $\text{nW}/\text{cm}^2$, and for solar energy, is in the order of hundreds of $\text{mW}/\text{cm}^2$.
+For example, for energy harvesting based on electromagnetic radiation, the power density is in the order of fractions of $\text{nW}/\text{cm}^2$, and for solar energy, it is in the order of hundreds of $\text{mW}/\text{cm}^2$.
 To increase the limited communication range in an EH communication scenario, relaying techniques can be considered since they are cost effective solutions for increasing the coverage, throughput and robustness of wireless networks \cite{Gunduz2013, Yilmaz2010}.
 By using relaying techniques, the communication between a transmitter and a receiver which are located far apart can be achieved by introducing one or more intermediate relays for reducing the communication range of each hop.
 The reduction of the communication range implies a reduction of the amount of energy required for data transmission in each hop.
 We focus on the case where only a single EH relay is used to assist the communication between an EH transmitter and a receiver, i.e., EH two-hop communications.
 This scenario is the essential building block of more complicated EH multi-hop communication networks and exhibits all important challenges that need to be addressed when using relaying techniques, i.e., the design of transmission policies for the EH transmitter and the EH relay considering the amount of energy that is available to each of them.
-Our goal is to design transmission policies aiming at an efficient use of the harvested energy at the transmitter and at the relay.
+Our goal is to design transmission policies aiming at an efficient use of the harvested energy at the transmitter and at the relay in order to maximize the throughput.
+This problem is equivalent to the minimization of the time required to transmit a given amount of data \cite{Orhan2012}.